OUR PATIENT & CLIENTS

-Adult and Child Center supports a very patient-centered model of services.
-The large majority of our services are delivered in the homes, schools, and communities where our clients, and our staff, live.
-We are proud to be a part of so many Central Indiana communities and excited to be there to support the health, welfare, and recovery of our the people we serve.
+Adult and Child Health supports a very person-centered model of services.
+The large majority of our services are delivered in the homes, schools, and communities where our clients, patient, and staff live.
+We are proud to be a part of so many Central Indiana communities and excited to be there to support the health, well-being, and recovery of the people we serve.

 A&C foster parents Chris and JoAnn tell the story of the road to adoption with their three daughters.